kibook/s1kd-tools/tools/s1kd-refls/README.md

 -h -?
 Show help/usage message.

+-i
+Ignore issue and language info when matching references.

 -l
 Treat input (stdin or arguments) as lists of filenames of CSDB objects to list references in, rather than CSDB objects themselves.